 Christine B. Ambrosone, PhD, Chair of the Department of Cancer Prevention and Control, is appointed to a new seven-member committee charged with overseeing the development of a strategic federal agenda for research on environmental and genetic causes of breast cancer.

 Roswell Park is recognized as a designated member of the OptumHealth Centers of Excellence network for adult blood and marrow transplantation.
 The designation is intended to assure patients that “they are receiving treatment from a medical center and physicians who are committed to standards of excellence.”
 OptumHealth Care Solutions is one of the largest health and wellness companies in the U.S.

 Photolitec, LLC, a new life-sciences company launched from research that originated at Roswell Park, officially begins operations.
 The company will develop compounds to be used in cancer imaging (nuclear, fluorescence) and image-guided surgery with an option of photodynamic therapy (PDT) developed primarily by Ravindra Pandey, PhD, Distinguished Member of the PDT Center and Director of Pharmaceutical Chemistry.

-Yeong “Christopher” Choi, PhD, is named Director of Roswell Park’s new Therapeutic Cell Production Facility, a critical component of the Institute’s Center for Immunotherapy and the first of its kind in Western New York.
+Yeong “Christopher” Choi, PhD, is named Director of Roswell Park’s new Therapeutic Cell Production Facility, a critical component of the Institute’s Division of Translational Immuno-Oncology and the first of its kind in Western New York.
 The center will accelerate the transfer of immune-based therapies to the clinical setting.